arisygdc/sipusu/readme.md

 - [ ] Implement Write-Ahead Logging for message durability
 - [x] Develop a custom secure protocol using TLS for encrypted communication
+- [ ] multi publisher and multi subscriber on one topic
+- [ ] Optimize send message
 - [ ] Optimize disk I/O handling for high performance

 ## Contributing